romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 `table` is a table name and `columns` is for defining table column types (see [Columns schema](/guide/columns-overview) document for details).

+Note that the `table` property is marked as `readonly`, this is needed for TypeScript to check the usage of the table in queries.

 ```ts
 // import BaseTable from a file from the previous step:
 import { BaseTable } from './baseTable'